 Thomas is a Traditional Western Herbalist.
-While he loves bioregional herbalism he use herbs from all over the world, including Ayuveda and TCM.
-However he applies them in the Western tradition.
+Though a lover of bioregional herbalism, he use herbs from all over the world, including Ayuveda and TCM.
+However, he applies them in the Western Tradition.
 You won’t hear Thomas talk much about Chi, or Prana, or even Doshas.
 He respects other cultures’ systems of medicine, but chooses to focus on the deep and rich tradition of Western Herbalism.
-Keeping with that approach you will hear him talk about humoral imbalances and constitution, Eclectic and Physiomedical approaches to disease, modern Naturopathic therapies, functional blood work ranges and even the occasional reference to Sheldon’s Somatotypes.
-Thomas also emphasizes using foods as medicine and uses intensive diets as well as stress reduction techniques, nutritional supplements and exercise to help his clients achieve their health goals.
-In addition to herbs, diet, supplements and lifestyle approaches, Thomas also uses drop dose botanicals and occasionally homeopathic remedies or flower essences.
+Keeping with that approach, you will hear him talk about humoral imbalances and constitution, Eclectic and Physiomedical approaches to disease, modern Naturopathic therapies, functional blood work ranges, and even the occasional reference to Sheldon’s Somatotypes.
+Thomas also emphasizes foods as medicine, using intensive diets, stress reduction techniques, nutritional supplements, and exercise to help his clients achieve their health goals.
+In addition to herbs, diet, supplements, and lifestyle approaches, Thomas also uses drop dose botanicals and the occasional homeopathic remedies or flower essences.

-Our amazing guest instructors come in for one to four weeks during the full time program to share what they are most passionate about!
+Our amazing guest instructors come in for 1-4 weeks during the full time program to share what they are most passionate about!

-Robert Dale Rogers has been an herbalist for over forty years, and is a professional member of the American Herbalist Guild.
+Robert has been an herbalist for over forty years and is a professional member of the American Herbalist Guild.
 He earned a Bachelor of Science from the University of Alberta, where he is presently an assistant clinical professor in Family Medicine.
-He teaches plant medicine, including plant and mushroom medicine, aromatherapy and flower essences in the Earth Spirit Medicine faculty at the Northern Star College in Edmonton, Alberta, Canada.
+He teaches plant and mushroom medicine, aromatherapy, and flower essences in the Earth Spirit Medicine faculty at the Northern Star College in Edmonton, Alberta, Canada.